kiranwithcode/Expedia_Clone/README.md

 Unit-3 Construct Week Project

 ## About
+About this project: This is a team project, built by us in the Construct Week - Unit 3 at Masai School.

 This is a clone of Expedia.com travel portals we have implemented all functionality of this website such as Login/Signup,Book Hotel,Car,Flights etc. We used HTML, Css, JavaScript in this project and some other libraries like Bootstrap.